wikicrafter/Computer.Network/OSI.vs.TCPIP.md

 In this model, the protocol cannot be easily replaced.

 It consists of 4 layers.
-In the TCP/IP model, services, protocols, and interfaces are not properly separated.
+In the TCP/IP model, services, protocols and interfaces are not properly separated.
 It is protocol dependent.

 This model is highly used.
 It does not provide the standardization to the devices.
 It provides a connection between various computers.